-WIMD Domains for Hywel Dda University Health Board
+WIMD Domains for Hywel Dda University Health Board10

-&lt;sup>10 Hywel Dda University Health Board Pharmaceutical Needs Assessment (October 2021), p.35
+$^{^{10}}$ Hywel Dda University Health Board Pharmaceutical Needs Assessment (October 2021), p.35

 - 4.5.28 Stalling life expectancy and health inequalities: Life expectancy is an estimate of the average number of years new-born babies could expect to live, assuming that the current mortality rates for the area in which they are born apply throughout their lives.
-The length of people's lives will differ substantially, and life expectancy can be used to compare death rates between and within communities and other countries over time.
+The length of people's lives will differ substantially, and life expectancy can be used to compare death rates between and withincommunities and other countries over time.
 It is also important to consider quality of life, which is calculated using the Healthy Life Expectancy measure.
 Healthy Life Expectancy atbirth represents the number of years a person can expect to live in good health.
-It is perhaps a better indicator of overall health, since it looks at the period lived in good health and excludes the period when quality of life may be poor. - 4.5.29 According to a recent report by Public Health Wales, life expectancy in Wales, together with other countries, has been stalling and is a marked change to the steady increases in life expectancy seen since the end of the Second World War.
-Some of the key findings include: - Male and female life expectancy in Wales has only increased by 0.2 years and 0.1 years respectively since 2010-12.
-Prior to this, the increases had been 2.6 years and 2 years respectively between 2001-03 and 2010-12. - The all-cause mortality rate for Wales decreased by almost 20% between 2002 and 2011, however there has been very little change since 2011. - The gap in mortality rate between deprivation quintiles have slightly widened inrecent years. - Life expectancy decomposition analysis shows that for both males and females, those aged around 60-84 years were the main contributors to increasing life expectancy, but these improvements slowed considerably between 2002-04 to 2015-17. - Similarly, improvements in circulatory disease mortality rates have slowed. - Increased mortality from respiratory disease and dementia and Alzheimer's disease have had a negative contribution on life expectancy improvement. - It is of note that the gap in healthy life expectancy between the most and leastdeprived parts of the University Health Board area continues to increase. - 4.5.30 According to Public Health Wales, there has been no substantial change in the gap between male and female life expectancy and healthy life expectancy during the period 2009-11 to 2015-17.
+It is perhaps a better indicator of overall health, since it looks at the period lived in good health and excludes the period when quality of life may be poor. - 4.5.29 According to a recent report by Public Health Wales4, life expectancy in Wales, together with other countries, has been stalling and is a marked change to the steady increases inlife expectancy seen since the end of the Second World War.
+Some of the key findings include:11 - Male and female life expectancy in Wales has only increased by 0.2 years and 0.1 years respectively since 2010-12.
+Prior to this, the increases had been 2.6 years and 2 years respectively between 2001-03 and 2010-12. - The all-cause mortality rate for Wales decreased by almost 20% between 2002 and 2011, however there has been very little change since 2011. - The gap in mortality rate between deprivation quintiles have slightly widened inrecent vears. - Life expectancy decomposition analysis shows that for both males and females, those aged around 60-84 years were the main contributors to increasing life expectancy, but these improvements slowed considerably between 2002-04 to 2015-17; - Similarly, improvements in circulatory disease mortality rates have slowed; - Increased mortality from respiratory disease and dementia and Alzheimer's disease have had a negative contribution on life expectancy improvement. - It is of note that the gap in healthy life expectancy between the most and leastdeprived parts of the University Health Board area continues to increase. - 4.5.30 According to Public Health Wales, there has been no substantial change in the gap between male and female life expectancy and healthy life expectancy during the period 2009-11 to 2015-17.
 The table below provides an overview of life expectancy and healthy life expectancy for the counties in Hywel Dda.

-Males F
+Males Females

-, , , , , , , , , , , , , , , , , , , , Life Expectancy Life Expectancy Life Expectancy Health Life Expectancy
+Life Healthy Life Percentage of Life Life Health Life Percentage of Life

+Expectancy Expectancy Expectancy in good health Expectancy Expectancy Expectancy in good health

 Ceredigion 80.1 67.9 84.7 83.9 69.7 83.1

 Pembrokeshire 79.5 66.9 84.1 82.9 69 83.3

 Carmarthenshire 78.6 65 82.7 82.6 66 79.9

-$^{11}$ Life Expectancy and Mortality in Wales, Public Health Wales Observatory, 2020
+$^{^{11}}$ Life Expectancy and Mortality in Wales, Public Health Wales Observatory, 2020